sjefvanleeuwen/gpt-force-graph/README.md

 # Understanding the D3.js Force-Directed Graph Prompt for a Beehive Ecosystem

-prompt: "_Create a D3.js force-directed graph that visualizes a knowledge graph as triples (subject → predicate → object).
+prompt: _"Create a D3.js force-directed graph that visualizes a knowledge graph as triples (subject → predicate → object).
 Use labeled edges to represent relationships between entities.
 The graph should be interactive, with nodes and links dynamically arranged.
-Show the direction of the relationship._"

-The topic is visualize a beehive be as complete as possible within its ecosystem.
+Show the direction of the relationship.
+The topic is visualize a beehive be as complete as possible within its ecosystem."_

 ## **How the Prompt Works**